Infrastructure

 In an advert published Thursday in the Daily Nation, KeNHA invited joint ventures and associations of companies to indicate interest in providing the services.

-This marks the start of the process of construction of the much awaited bypass, which is aimed to ease traffic jams in the lakeside city.
+This marks the start of the process of construction of the much-awaited bypass, which is aimed at easing traffic jams in the lakeside city.

-The roads authority expects bidders to deliver their bidding documents by January 18, 2012.
+The road authority expects bidders to deliver their bidding documents by January 18, 2012.

-The 9 km Kisumu northern bypass, which is being constructed under the National Urban Transport Improvement Programme, starts at Mambo Leo Junction of Kisumu-Kakamega (A1) Highway and ends on an Intersection on Kisumu-Kisian (B1) Road.
+The 9 km Kisumu northern bypass, which is being constructed under the National Urban Transport Improvement Programme, starts at Mambo Leo Junction of the Kisumu-Kakamega (A1) Highway and ends at an Intersection on Kisumu-Kisian (B1) Road.

-KeNHA has also issued similar tenders for consultancy services for dualling of Airport South Road, construction of an access road to the proposed Barabara Plaza, construction of a road from JKIA to the Likoni Road junction and improvement of access roads to the inland container depot.
+KeNHA has also issued similar tenders for the dualling of Airport South Road, the construction of an access road to Barabara Plaza, the construction of a road from JKIA to the Likoni Road junction, and the improvement of access roads to the inland container depot.

-Other planned roads for which tenders for consultancy were issued include the section of the road between Likoni Road junction and James Gichuru Road junction and another one extending to Rironi.
+Other roads for which tenders were issued include the section of the road between Likoni Road junction and James Gichuru Road junction and another one extending to Rironi.

 Bidders are supposed to deliver their bidding documents by January 31.